However, McGregor has made one thing crystal clear since reaching superstar status: he’ll only enter the octagon if the price is right.

 RELATED: Who is Conor McGregor’s Future Wife?

 Conor McGregor, an Irish MMA fighter, made his UFC debut in 2013 and defeated Marcus Brimage via knockout.
 The rest, as they say, is history.

-“The Notorious” then proceeded to win six consecutive fights, taking down the likes of Max Holloway, Dustin Poirier, Chad Mendes, and of course, Jose Aldo, over a two-year span to become the UFC Featherweight champ.
+“The Notorious” then proceeded to win six consecutive fights, taking down the likes of Max Holloway, Dustin Poirier, Chad Mendes, and of course, Jose Aldo over two years to become the UFC Featherweight champ.

 In 2016, McGregor suffered his first loss after being defeated via submission against Nate Diaz at UFC 196.
 The pair fought a rematch a few months later at UFC 202, and McGregor managed to win via majority decision.

 McGregor defeated Eddie Alvarez in late 2016 to earn the UFC Lightweight belt and make him the champion in two different weight classes.

 The Dublin, Ireland native fought in a hugely anticipated PPV boxing match against Floyd Mayweather in 2017, which saw McGregor earn an enormous payday, despite losing the fight.

 He returned to The Octagon in 2018 for UFC 229, where he was bodied by Khabib Nurmagomedov in a wild display.

 After not fighting in 2019, McGregor defeated Donald “Cowboy” Cerrone just 40 seconds into the first round at a welterweight bout at UFC 246.
 He dismantled Cerrone with vicious strikes from his shoulder to earn the TKO.